TimSpence/diy-ide/README.md

 <!-- See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues). -->
 * :white_check_mark: Write this README
-* Create an ubuntu VM with Vagrant
+* :white_check_mark: Create an ubuntu VM with Vagrant
 * Write a template to use for tutorials
 * Make an asciinema for first lesson: setting up tmux
 * Script an asciinema recorder